git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 #### Global: Shift Button

 The function *Global: Shift Button* is intended to be assigned to a button.
-Using this button in combination with other knobs and buttons provides the following featurs:
+Using this button in combination with other knobs and buttons provides the following features:

 1. Using it in combination with a relative (!) knob, slows down the value change of this knob (see *Knob Speed Normal/Slow* settings below).
 2. Some of the functions found in *Transport* provide additional functionality when used with Shift: